wdporter/acim/text/2-the-separation-and-the-atonement/i-the-origins-of-separation/index.md

 next: T-2.II
 ---

-1.&emsp;To extend is a fundamental aspect of God which He gave to His Son.
+1. To extend is a fundamental aspect of God which He gave to His Son.
 ²In the creation, God extended Himself to His creations and imbued them with the same loving Will to create.
 ³You have not only been fully created, but have also been created perfect.
 ⁴There is no emptiness in you.